tanglj86/hl/nuttx/configs/myboard/README.txt

 PWM
 ===

-The STM32F4Discovery has no real on-board PWM devices, but the board can be configured to output a pulse train using TIM4 CH2 on PD3.
+The myboard has no real on-board PWM devices, but the board can be configured to output a pulse train using TIM4 CH2 on PD3.
 This pin is available next to the audio jack.